 - Lindy Ford – President, Lindy Ford Nutrition & Wellness

-- Kerry Lamb – Administrator for Neurosciences, NHRMC
+- Kerry Lamb – Neurosciences Service Line Administrator, NHRMC

-- Tracy Saieed – Coordinator of Volunteers/Gifts Shops/ Community Outreach, Pender Memorial Hospital / NHRMC
+- Tracy Saieed – Coordinator of Volunteers/Gifts Shop/ Community Outreach, Pender Memorial Hospital (NHRMC)

-- Elsie Shields – Founder and President, Always Good Company Home Care Inc.
+- Elsie Shields – Owner, Always Good Company Home Care Inc.